Sage-Bionetworks-Workflows/eks-stack/docs/workshop-hello-world.md

 2) A Deployment: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-You'll want to update the reference to your terraform namespace resource here here:
+You'll want to update the reference to your terraform namespace resource here:

 - If you updated the terraform identifier `my-cool-resource` to something else, make sure they match
 ```